On the absence of shock waves and vacuum birefringence in Born--Infeld electrodynamics: Conclusion

-These theoretical and experimental studies, like the one in this paper, are important from the fundamental physics point of view.
+These theoretical studies, like the one in this paper, are important from the fundamental physics point of view.
 Heisenberg--Euler electrodynamics (QED) is considered to reflect the reality of our world better than the alternative, nonlinear Born--Infeld electrodynamics.
 In the classical vacuum, the classical Born--Infeld electrodynamics with point charges is well--defined and does not suffer from the UV--divergence problems that Heisenberg--Euler QED has in the quantum vacuum.
 The Born--Infeld quantisation does not exist at the moment and even if it were to, such quantization might not be UV--divergence--free and might not be able to explain all electromagnetic phenomena.
-The measurement of the free Born--Infeld parameter $b$ would enable us to distiguish the right electrodynamics theory and to move the theoretical research further by cutting out the theories which are not correct.
-Let us mention that this would help to distinguish other non--standard models, together with scenarios involving minicharged particles or axion-like bosons in BSM physics, and possibly open the door to new physics.

 The importance of this investigation is also demonstrated by the recent study on the photon--photon scattering experiment at LHC \cite{EllisQED}.
 The process of photon--photon scattering is the most promising process to study today in order to get some answers to fundamental questions addressed in particle theoretical physics, alongside with photon splitting, especially in looking for the numerical value of the free Born--Infeld parameter $b$.
+The measurement of parameter $b$ in the Born--Infeld theory will fulfill the long-standing need to determine the free Born--Infeld constant.

 \onecolumngrid{